mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_grouping.rst

 -------------

 When a workspace is opened using the Muon Analysis GUI, a plot of the data automatically opens with it.
-For measurements not taken in transverse fields, this plot is set to show the asymmetry by default, which is the normalised ratio of the Forward (F) and Backward (B) detector banks' positron counts; as given by the equation:
+For measurements not taken in transverse fields, this plot is set to show the asymmetry by default, which is the normalised ratio of the Forward (:math:`F`) and Backward (:math:`B`) detector banks' positron counts; as given by the equation:

 .. math:: P_z(t) = A_0G_z(t) = \frac{F(t) - \alpha B(t)}{F(t) + \alpha B(t)}
     :name: Equation 2